 Divergent thinkers are the opposite.
 They?re unconventional.
 They explore ideas that seem unrelated but which spark new solutions we?ve never considered.
 They search the great ?out there? instead of settling for something we?re familiar with ?in here.?

 If you?re a creative, divergent thinking is probably right up your alley.
 But if you work in a church or lead people, you must make peace with convergent thinking as well.
 In fact, most of the tension of church and creativity lies at this intersection: what works and what might work.
 It?s the proven idea versus the new idea.

 Which brings us to Sundays.

 If you work in a church that embraces that level of creativity, count your blessings.
-That’s a rare gift.
-In case you don’t, here are questions to help keep your creative team engaged Sunday to Sunday.
+That?s a rare gift.
+In case you don’t, here are questions to help keep your creative team engaged throughout the week.